 Still the Birds

-Darryl Purpose, folk artist and world traveler is slated to release his upcoming album, “Still The Birds”, Friday May 6, 2016.
+Darryl Purpose, folk artist and world traveler created “Still The Birds”, his latest recording.
 It is his first release since 2013 when Next Time Around spent five weeks at #1 on the Roots Music Report folk chart for national radio airplay.
-A special debut performance of the new recording will take place at the 2016 Folk Alliance Convention in Kansas City in late February.

 One of several planned videos is in early production on the tune “Baltimore”, a song about the death of Edgar Allen Poe.
 The track When Buddha Smiled At The Elephant, is the direct result of a request from Darryl to co-writer Paul Zollo.
 “The first three songs Paul and I wrote were about 1) The death of Edgar Allan Poe, 2) A Vietnam era draft dodger turned sniper, and 3) A graveyard of gang members in East LA.
 I said to Paul, can you send me something ‘light’.
 This is what he came up with”.